Builtio-Backend/easy-excel-exporter/README.md

 It will return the last row index of the data added in the spreadsheet

 ## downloadFile
-This will save the file on the system & return a stream of the file.
+This will save the file on the system & returns a stream of the file.
 Once the file is read, this temporary file is erased from your system.

 ```
-excelAdaptor.downloadFile();
+easyExcelExporter.downloadFile();
 ```

+# Features

+## autocast
+<b>when autocast is set to false</b>, data is written directly in the spreadsheet.
+Typecasting of data is not involved in the process.

+For any cell if data is object then it is converted to string and then saved in spreadsheet.

+<b>when autocast is set to true</b>, data is typecasted as per the dataType of the column, mentioned in the header row.

+If the data is possible to be typecasted, then value is typecasted and inserted into cell else cell is set to null.